Chana Masala Recipe (Authentic North Indian Style)

 Cook Chana

-4. Pressure cook the chickpeas on medium to medium-high heat for 15 minutes or until they are cooked completely.
+4. Pressure cook the chickpeas on medium to medium-high heat for about 15 minutes or until completely cooked.

-You will see a brown shade in the chickpeas, which is due to the amla.
-Remove the amla pieces which would have softened by now or the tea bag from the stock.
+You will notice a brown shade in the chickpeas from the amla.
+Remove the softened amla pieces or the tea bag from the stock.

-You can also remove the whole spices from the stock, but I keep them.
-Keep the chickpeas with the stock aside.
+You can also remove the whole spices from the stock, though I usually keep them.
+Set the cooked chickpeas along with the stock aside.

-If you do not have a pressure cooker, then cook the chickpeas in a pot/pan or the Instant Pot with plenty of water.
-Cooking chickpeas in a pot or pan will take a lot of time though.
+If you do not have a pressure cooker, you can cook the chickpeas in a pot, pan or Instant Pot with plenty of water.
+Cooking them in a pot or pan will take longer.

 Fry Green Chilies